 The probate process can sometimes be straightforward, although it may cost your loved ones time and money; however, other times, probate can be complicated depending upon the complexity of your estate.
 If you don’t prepare a will, you are doing yourself and your family a great disservice.

 For this reason, it is best to turn to a skilled estate planning lawyer in Georgia to find out your options and how you can save your loved ones from the probate court and process.
-To find out more, call the Law Offices of Shane Smith at 770.487.8999 to speak with a Peachtree City estate planning attorney in a free initial consultation today.
+To find out more, call Shane Smith Law at 770.487.8999 to speak with a Peachtree City estate planning attorney in a free initial consultation today.